JosephWee/Tic-Tac-Toe/README.md

 #### Distribution (%) of Winning Player moves across the 9 cells
 ![Distribution % of Winning Player moves across the 9 cells](/Jupyter-Notebook/GameStats/Output/Winner_Cells_occupancy_by_percentage.png)

+### 2023-05-04 4:02pm - Possibility of using GitHub Actions for ML Learning Pipeline
+When working with the `GitHub Actions Workflow` for building and testing my code commits, I noticed that it may be possible to use `GitHub Actions Jobs` with `dotnet test CLI` to create a `ML training pipeline`.
+It may be a possibility worth exploring for a `Public repository` such as this one, as `GitHub Actions` are `free` for `Public` repositories.
+If this were to be done, on a `Private repository`, a more careful study of the `costs` involved would need to be carried out.